Library Document Details

 University-sponsored activities that take place overseas that are either credit-bearing or non-credit-bearing, including Outreach Abroad, Outdoor Pursuits, artistic performances, athletic activities, or other student organization travel.

-Class B Study Away is defined as any other UAB-related student activity not included above, such as attendance or participation in conferences as a UAB representative.
+Class B Education Abroad is defined as any other UAB-related student activity not included above, such as attendance or participation in conferences as a UAB representative.

-For employees traveling for purposes other than accompanying undergraduate students on Class A or B Study Away or accompanying graduate students on Class A Study Away, international travel includes any travel outside of the United States, United States territories and possessions (also known as "United States Insular Areas"), and Canada.
+For employees traveling for purposes other than accompanying undergraduate students on Class A or B Education Abroad or accompanying graduate students on Class A Education Abroad, international travel includes any travel outside of the United States, United States territories and possessions (also known as "United States Insular Areas"), and Canada.

 This definition is consistent with federal regulations governing federal grants and contracts.

-For all students and for any employee accompanying undergraduate students on Class A or B Study Away or accompanying graduate students on Class A Study Away, international travel includes any travel outside the United States and the District of Columbia.
+For all students and for any employee accompanying undergraduate students on Class A or B Education Abroad or accompanying graduate students on Class A Education Abroad, international travel includes any travel outside the United States and the District of Columbia.

 UAB supports and encourages international travel by employees and students for the purpose of furthering the educational, research, and service missions of UAB.
 Those traveling on UAB business should be aware that policies and procedures governing behavior and financial affairs apply regardless of the location where UAB business is conducted.